Ron Wright (wrestler): Professional wrestling career

 By the end of the 1970s Ron Wright had mostly transitioned to an on-screen management role while becoming an off-screen secret owner of his local territory (the Kingsport, Bristol and Johnson City region in Tennessee, i.e. Tri-City area, part of the future Southeastern Championship Wrestling territory).

 He suffered a serious injury at the beginning of the 80s and disappeared from wrestling as a wrestler, manager and promoter until 1987 when he came back as a manager in Continental Championship Wrestling, then USA Championship Wrestling, and later in Smoky Mountain Wrestling.

 His ability to draw heat was so great that he was legitimately shot at three times by fans as well as being slashed with razor, resulting in a wound that requires 160 stitches.
 He also had his personal small plane burnt by persons unknown, possibly wrestling fans (Wright himself believed that the plane was burnt to cover up the theft of expensive parts).
 Wright noted, with regret, that he had caused four or five elderly spectators to have heart attacks over his antics.

 Personal life

 Ron Wright was married to Teresa Wright.
 He would race go-carts that he built as an avid mechanic, with his children.

 Ron Wright worked as a pressman alongside his wrestling career and during hiatuses.
-Despite making a substantial living as a wrestler, Ron kept his job to have benefits for his children in case of injury.
+Despite making a substantial living as a wrestler, Ron kept his job to have benefits for his children in case of injury, as his wrestling trainer had suffered an early career ending injury.
 He was well known for his charity work in Kingsport.
+Ron Wright was a noted thrill seeker who piloted his own plane and was known for driving wildly, leading to an incident when a traffic stop cop jokingly demanded Ron's pilot license over the speed he was driving, and Ron in turn presented his real license.